ECCC-ASTD-MRD/App/README.md

    - Shows count of error and warnings at end/close of log
 - Process signal trapping
    - Signal trapping for stopping model on SIGUSR2/SIGTERM
+- Timing functions
-- Some parallel process management
+- Parallel process management OpenMP/MPI
+- MPMD

 ## Environment variables
 - APP_PARAMS        : List of parameters for the application (instead of giving on command line)